 In addition to soil contamination, bleach can also run off into nearby bodies of water, such as streams, rivers, and lakes.
 This runoff can have detrimental effects on aquatic life, as bleach is toxic to many organisms, including fish and other aquatic species.
 It can disrupt the delicate ecosystems of these water bodies and harm the biodiversity that relies on them.

-See also Best 3000 Plus Psi Pressure Washer
+See also Best Electric Pressure Washer For Vinyl Siding

 Furthermore, bleach can also volatilize into the air, especially when sprayed with a pressure washer.
 This can lead to air pollution and the release of harmful chemicals into the atmosphere.
 The inhalation of bleach fumes can irritate the respiratory system and cause respiratory problems, especially for those with preexisting conditions such as asthma.